cdorst/Benchmarks.EntitySerialization/README.md

-# ASP.NET Core 2.1 data serialization benchmarks for a typical entity
+# ASP.NET Core 2.1 API entity data-serialization benchmarks
 Run `./run.ps1` at the repository root to repeat the experiment

 ## Question